wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

 You can <a name="InstallFlask">install Flask on your local Mac laptop (covered below)</a>.

 But full-stack developer <a target="_blank" href="https://www.NickJanetakis.com/uses">Nick Janetakis</a> (<a target="_blank" href="htttps://twitter.com/nickjanetakis">@nickjanetakis</a>), who also created <a target="_blank" href="https://www.youtube.com/watch?v=XeSD17YRijk&list=PL-v3vdeWVEsXT-u0JDQZnM90feU3NE3v8">a course on Docker</a>, presents his Docker Compose image containing 4,000+ lines of "production-quality bullet-proof" source code to a sample (dice-rolling betting game) application.
-Nick explains how you can build it yourself in his 22-hour video course "Build a SaaS (web) Applications with Flask" (bsawf) at <a target="_blank" href="https://www.udemy.com/courses/search/?src=ukw&q=Build%20a%20SaaS%20%28web%29%20Applications%20with%20Flask">Udemy.com</a> and <a target="_blank" href="https://buildasaasappwithflask.com/">marketed (for $59) at buildasaasappwithflask.com</a>.
+Nick explains how you can build it yourself in his 22-hour video course "Build a SaaS (web) Applications with Flask" (bsawf) at <a target="_blank" href="https://www.udemy.com/courses/search/?src=ukw&q=Build%20a%20SaaS%20%28web%29%20Applications%20with%20Flask">$11.99 Udemy.com</a> and <a target="_blank" href="https://buildasaasappwithflask.com/">marketed (for $59) at buildasaasappwithflask.com</a>.
 BTW Nick also produces the podcast <a target="_blank" href="https://runninginproduction.com">Running in Production</a>.

-The latest version of the completed app is at <br />
+The latest version of the completed app is periodically updated by the author at <br />
 <a target="_blank" href="https://github.com/nickjj/build-a-saas-app-with-flask.git">
 https://github.com/nickjj/build-a-saas-app-with-flask.git</a>